penguinwang96825/ChampionGG_Statistics_Crawler/README.md

 # Champion Statistics Crawler
-A note to build a crawler to scrape heros statistics data in LOL.
+A note to build a crawler to scrape heros statistics data from [here](https://champion.gg/).

 ## Import packages
 ```python